utensil/lean4_jupyter/README.md

 A Lean 4 Jupyter kernel via [REPL](https://github.com/leanprover-community/repl).

+## Status

+Early stage of development.

+What's working:

+- The kernel is able to execute Lean 4 commands and display the output using alectryon style annotation

 ## Installation

 First, you need a working Lean 4 installation.
 You can install it via [elan](https://github.com/leanprover/elan).